Halfway Houses in Washington, IN

 • Accepts cash or self-payment

-• Employment counseling services, individual counseling and counseling for groups
+• HIV and AIDS education, counseling and support, individual counseling and group counseling

 • Adult men